Xia–Shang–Zhou Chronology Project: King Wu's conquest of the Shang

 The strategy adopted by the Project was to use archeological investigation to narrow the range of dates that would need to be compared with the astronomical data.
-Although no archaeological traces of King Wu's campaign have been found, the pre-conquest Zhou capital at Fengxi in Shaanxi has been excavated and strata at the site have been identified with the pre-dynastic Zhou.
+Although no archaeological traces of King Wu's campaign have been found, the pre-conquest Zhou capital at Fengxi in Shaanxi has been excavated and strata at the site have been identified with the Predynastic Zhou.
 Radiocarbon dating of samples from the site as well as at late Yinxu and early Zhou capitals, using the wiggle matching technique, yielded a date for the conquest between 1050 and 1020 BC.
 The only date within that range matching all the astronomical data is 20 January 1046 BC.
 This date had previously been proposed by David Pankenier, who had matched the above passages from the classics with the same astronomical events, but here it resulted from a thorough consideration of a broader range of evidence.

 Other scholars have raised several criticisms of this process.
 The connection between the layers at the archaeological sites and the conquest is uncertain.
 The narrow range of radiocarbon dates are cited with a less stringent confidence interval (68%) than the standard requirement of 95%, which would have produced a much wider range.
 The texts describing the relevant astronomical phenomena are extremely obscure.
 For example, the inscription on the Li gui, a key text used in dating the conquest, can be interpreted in several different ways, with one alternative reading leading to the date of 9 January 1044 BC.